A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints

 At a current iterate $x\in\Omega_x$, let $g=\nabla\Phi(x)$ and $H=\nabla^2\Phi(x)$.
 The Newton direction $d$ is defined implicitly as the solution of \be H(x)d=-g(x), \ee which is computed using conjugate gradients with Hessian-vector products $p\mapsto H(x)p$ given by \eqref{eq:Hv_formula}.
 Step sizes are chosen by backtracking to ensure $M(x+td)\succ0$ and sufficient decrease of $\Phi$.

 Algorithmic details, including evaluation of $\Phi$, its gradient, and Hessian-vector products, are given in Appendix~\ref{app:newtoncg_pseudocode}.

-\paragraph{Convergence.} The objective $\Phi(x)=-\log|A-C(x)|$ is strictly convex and self-concordant on $\Omega_x$, as it is the composition of the self-concordant log-determinant barrier with an affine map.
-By Theorem~\ref{thm:general_decomposition} and Lemma~\ref{lem:bounded_intersection}, the sublevel set $\{x:\Phi(x)\le\Phi(0)\}$ is nonempty, compact, and bounded away from $\partial\Omega_x$.
-Consequently, Newton-CG with feasibility-preserving backtracking is globally convergent (provided the CG residual is driven below a standard relative tolerance) from any feasible initialization.
-Once the iterates enter a neighborhood of the unique minimizer $x^\ast$, full Newton steps are accepted and the method exhibits a local quadratic convergence rate; see, e.g., \cite{nesterov1994interior,nocedal2006numerical}.
+\paragraph{Convergence} The objective $\Phi(x)=-\log\det\bigl(A-C(x)\bigr)$ is strictly convex and self-concordant on $\Omega_x$, as it is the composition of the self-concordant log-determinant barrier with an affine map.
+By Theorem~\ref{thm:general_decomposition} and Lemma~\ref{lem:bounded_intersection}, the sublevel set $\{x:\Phi(x)\le\Phi(x_0)\}$ of any feasible $x_0$ is nonempty, compact, and bounded away from $\partial\Omega_x$.
+Consequently, Newton-CG with feasibility-preserving Armijo backtracking is globally convergent from any feasible initialization, provided each CG solve is terminated by an inexact-Newton forcing condition \be \|H(x_k)d_k+g(x_k)\|_2\le\eta_k\,\|g(x_k)\|_2, \qquad \eta_k\le\bar\eta<1 . \ee Started from $d=0$, every CG iterate is a descent direction, since $H(x_k)\succ0$.
+The \emph{local} rate is governed by the forcing sequence $\{\eta_k\}$ rather than by a fixed tolerance: $\eta_k\le\bar\eta<1$ gives a linear rate, $\eta_k\to0$ a superlinear one, and $\eta_k=O(\|g(x_k)\|_2)$ a quadratic one, in which case full Newton steps are eventually accepted near the unique minimizer $x^\ast$.
+See, e.g., \cite{dembo1982inexact,nesterov1994interior,nocedal2006numerical}.